-At Harvard, Grad Students Form A Picket Line Over Wages, Healthcare and Protections
+At Harvard, Grad Students Form A Picket Line Over Wages, Health Care And Protections

 ✅ Protection From Harassment and Discrimination pic.twitter.com/7cnYuMhNMq

-Affordable healthcare is also on the union's list of demands.
+Affordable health care is also on the union's list of demands.
 Grad students are seeking improvements to what they call inadequate dental, mental health and specialist coverage.

-According to union leaders, there are also several issues the university either has refused to negotiate on or not offered a proposal.
+According to union leaders, there are also several issues the university either has refused to negotiate on or has not offered a proposal on.

 Despite the disruptions during exam time, Yumusak said undergraduates are showing solidarity.